 The AMF receives KAMF from the SEAF or from another AMF.

-The AMF shall, based on policy, derive a key K'AMF from KAMF for transfer to another AMF in inter-AMF mobility.
-The receiving AMF shall use K'AMF as its key KAMF.
+The AMF shall, based on policy, derive a key KAMF' from KAMF for transfer to another AMF in inter-AMF mobility.
+The receiving AMF shall use KAMF' as its key KAMF.

 NOTE 3: The precise rules for key handling in inter-AMF mobility can be found in clause 6.9.3.